PACE-challenge/pacechallenge.org/2018/steiner-tree.md

 The implementation you submit must compute a Steiner tree of the graph within the allotted time.
 You don’t need to implement a timer: We will send the Unix signal SIGTERM when the timeout is reached.

 There are 200 benchmark instances, labeled instance001 to instance200.gr.
 The odd instances are public and the even instances are secret.
-You can download the public instances [here](http://www.lamsade.dauphine.fr/~sikora/pace18/heuristic.zip).
+You can download the public instances [here](http://www.lamsade.dauphine.fr/~sikora/pace18/heuristic.zip) (update: the public and hidden instances can now be found on [github](https://github.com/PACE-challenge/SteinerTree-PACE-2018-instances)).

 **SIGTERM**: When your process receives this signal, it must immediately print the current best Steiner tree to standard output and then halt.
 We will send the signal by issuing the following command: